Skip to main content

 Stage 5: Make

-Write a specification first.
-Before touching code, describe what the program should do: "Given a name and a role, print them on one line separated by a dash."
+1. Describe what you want to build.
+Write one sentence before you touch code: "Given a name and a role, print them on one line separated by a dash."

 The Make stage completes the cycle.
 You started by reading someone else's code.
 You end by writing your own.
 Every stage in between built the comprehension that makes writing possible.